Hard Asphalt

 Hard Asphalt (Hard asfalt) is a 1986 Norwegian drama film directed by Sølve Skagen.
 It was entered into the 15th Moscow International Film Festival.
 The film was selected as the Norwegian entry for the Best Foreign Language Film at the 59th Academy Awards, but was not accepted as a nominee.
+It was the highest-grossing Norwegian film of the year.